-Antibody150 Buffer is the first buffer in the protocol that contains digitonin, which permeabilizes cells (if used as opposed to nuclei, though not recommended) and allows the antibody to bind its histone PTM target in situ.
+Antibody150 Buffer is the first buffer in the protocol that contains digitonin (see Buffer Recipes), which permeabilizes cells (if used as opposed to nuclei, though not recommended) and allows the antibody to bind its histone PTM target in situ.
 When cells are used as sample input, digitonin concentration must be optimized for every unique input (e.g. cell type, fixation) as described in the FAQs.
 It is crucial to use the minimum amount of digitonin needed for efficient permeabilization to avoid cell lysis and digitonin precipitation during overnight incubations.
 While nuclei are inherently permeable and do not require digitonin permeabilization for antibody and pAG-Tn5 binding, the inclusion of digitonin minimizes bead clumps and precipitation, thereby improving data quality.

 A second feature of this section is the addition of the SNAP-CUTANATM K-MetStat Panel (EpiCypher 19-1002) to CUT&Tag reactions that use a methyl-lysine antibody (e.g. H3K4me3) or IgG control.
 This spike-in panel comprises highly pure, DNA-barcoded semi-synthetic/recombinant nucleosomes carrying defined lysine methylation PTMs, and is useful for in-assay antibody validation, quantitative normalization, and experimental troubleshooting.
-We outline its appropriate use in Section III of the Protocol (i.e. added immediately before antibody addition; also see Table 5).
-The SNAP-CUTANA Spike-in User Guide (available at epicypher.com/19-1002) includes detailed information about how the spike-ins work and how they can be incorporated as critical controls to master CUT&Tag.
+We outline its appropriate use in the Protocol Section III (just before antibody addition; also see Table 5).
+Appendix III includes detailed information about SNAP-CUTANA Spike-ins and how they can be incorporated as critical controls to master CUT&Tag.